ncpol3sdpa/ncpol3sdpa/SUIVI.md

     + Created tests for the nc-complex part
     + Created the [MR 28](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/28) that implements all the nc-complex part

+# 25/05/2025
+ - (Nazar)
+    * Write a document explainig the math of the SOS decomposition, and the SDP duality.
+    * Begin refactoring of SDP code.

 # 26/05/2025
 - (Mathis)
   * Review + Merge [MR](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/27)